JustEnotik/NRFDolphin/README.md

-This device have Jammer (Illegaly), Scanner, Analyzer, BLE Spoofer and Sour Apple functions
+This device have BLE/BLuetooth/Wi-Fi Jammer (Illegaly), Scanner, Analyzer, BLE Spoofer and Sour Apple Spam functions

 👀 Project based on nRF-BOX by CiferTech
 💩 P. S. Project have shit-code and code by ChatGPT